tobyhodges/fair-research-software/episodes/07-documenting-code.md

 python -m pip list
 ```

-Let's creates a new mkdocs project in the current directory
+Let's creates a new MkDocs project in the current directory

 ```bash
 # In ~/Desktop/spacewalks